At the bottom of this page is a link to the forum on which you can ask a question of your own about compressor troubleshooting.

 I suspect your compressor comes equipped with a thermal overload switch, which should shut it off if the motor overheats beyond the norm.
 I assume it's under warranty?
 Though it may just be a new car smell type odor, as the compressor heats up, the paint may be off-gassing.
 If under warranty, and if the problem persists, get the vendor to diagnose it further.

 It were my compressor, I'd open the tank drain valve part way to let the air bleed, and I'd let it run continuously for a while.
 If it is not a continuous run model, shut it off after 15 minutes and let it cool for at least that long.
 Keep us posted, using the forum linked below, OK?

-Response: If the pressure switch trips to on when power is applied to the compressor and power is flowing through the switch to the motor circuit, and then nothing happens, I suspect it is either a start capacitor or motor problem.
+My response: If the pressure switch trips to on when power is applied to the compressor and power is flowing through the switch to the motor circuit, and then nothing happens, I suspect it is either a start capacitor or motor problem.
 See the page on this site about testing your capacitor first to see if that has failed.
 If not then I would suspect the motor has pooched and needs to be tested.

 Response: G'day, Steve.
 So, it runs for a bit... hmmmm?
 How long is that?
 Are we talking a couple of seconds, or couple of minutes, or somewhere in between?
 When it's running for a bit, are you seeing a pressure increase in the tank?

 What starts to shake... the whole compressor, the motor, can you identify the item that's causing the shaking?
 In order for more-than-usual vibration to occur, something has let go.